-Ralph oversees the strategic direction and daily operations of Keystone Partners.
+Ralph chairs the board of directors for Keystone Partners.
+Previously, he served as President and CEO of the firm; he founded the Essex Partners division in 1999.
 He has deep experience in the human capital aspects of organizational leadership, organizational restructuring, and executive coaching.

 Ralph is the former Chairman of the Nominating Committee of the Board of Directors at Direct Federal Credit Union, where he was also a board member.
 Ralph has served on the Executive Committee of the Board of Trustees at the former Deaconess-Waltham Hospital.

-Ralph received his MBA from the Boston University School of Management and a BA in History from Boston College.
+Ralph received his MBA from Boston University’s Questrom School of Business and a BA in History from Boston College.
 He has completed the Consumer Marketing Program at the J.L.
 Kellogg Graduate School of Management and the Advanced Leadership Program at the Center for Creative Leadership.
 He is also a Certified Executive Coach by the Center for Executive Coaching.

 Elaine brings more than 20 years’ experience consulting to organizations focused on resolving complex career management issues, including workforce planning, redeployment, and multisite restructurings.
 She has expertise in career consulting, coaching, and leadership development and has worked with executive management teams to improve organizational effectiveness.
 Elaine’s experience spans a broad range of industries and businesses, including Fortune 500 companies, start-up ventures, and not-for-profit organizations.